harshitpaunikar1/windows-offline-ai-app/.github/project-buildup-history.md

 - Task summary: This was the middle stretch where the project started feeling real.
 I kept going and tried to implement the key interaction logic so the main scenario makes sense end to end, then cleaned up whatever looked confusing or weak from the earlier days.
 The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
 I kept imagining how an actual operator would move through the steps so the project would not feel fake.
 - Deliverable: Ended the day with working core flow in hand, plus a few side notes on what still needed fixing later.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2024-06-17 - Day 9: Operational rules

+- Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
+The job for the day was to add validation, business rules, and edge cases from the workflow map so the final result looked a bit more complete.
+By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
+This kind of project only works if the logic feels practical, so I spent time checking the flow again and again.
+- Deliverable: Ended the day with rules and constraints in hand, plus a few side notes on what still needed fixing later.
+There were still a couple of loose parts, but nothing serious enough to block the next step.